 A Biographical Dictionary of Actors, Actresses, Musicians, Dancers, Managers and Other Stage Personnel in London, 1600-1800: W. West to Zwingham, Philip H. Highfill, Kalman A. Burnim and Edward A. Langhans.
 (SIU Press, 1993)

 Bath Chronicle and Weekly Gazette, 18th April 1782

 Kentish Gazette, 23rd April 1790 and 26th October 1792.

-We came across a book written in 1790 entitled The Universal Fortune Teller and concerning a gipsy, Mother Bridget of Norwood, one of the infamous Norwood gipsies who died in 1768.
-The Norwood gipsies lived in the area now known as Gipsy Hill.
+We came across a book written in 1790 entitled The Universal Fortune Teller and concerning a gypsy, Mother Bridget of Norwood, one of the infamous Norwood gypsies who died in 1768.
+The Norwood gypsies lived in the area now known as Gipsy Hill.
 The book gives us a description of Mother Bridget along with details of fortune-telling, some of which we can share with you.